kierdavis/rustc-commit-db/README.md

 ```

 This is all scraped from [buildbot](https://buildbot.rust-lang.org/) with some
-missing information added in [fixups].
-Note that nightly information is not
+missing information added in [fixups](fixups).
+Note that nightly information is
-available before March 2016.
+not available before March 2016.
 PRs accepted :-p.